davestewart/davestewart-site-old/content/blog/programming/nuxt-data-fetching/index.md

 ## Intro

 One of the most common questions when building Nuxt applications is "how do I fetch data correctly?".
-In isomorphic frameworks like Nuxt, code runs on both server and client, making asking "where" and "when" equally as important.
+In isomorphic frameworks like Nuxt, components run on server and client, making asking "where" and "when" equally as important.

-Before diving into the tools, we'll unpack Nuxt's render lifecycle to understand how state gets serialized, transferred, and rehydrated across the server-client boundary.
+Before diving into the tools, we'll unpack Nuxt's render lifecycle to understand where components are rendered, and how their state gets serialized, transferred, and rehydrated across the server-client boundary.

 With a full understanding of isomorphic rendering, we'll then dig into the individual [`$fetch`](#fetch-a-better-http-client), [`useAsyncData`](#useasyncdata-adding-ssr-awareness) and [`useFetch`](#usefetch-the-convenience-wrapper) helpers before covering general usage, reference and examples.